rcmdnk/vim_ahk/README.md

 If you want to change them directly in the vim.ahk script, add these variable before `Vim := new VimAhk()`.

-### DisableUnused

-Set how vim_ahk treats keys which are not used by vim_ahk in such normal mode.

-* 1: Do not disable unused keys
-* 2: Disable alphabets (+shift) and symbols
-* 3: Disable all including keys with modifiers (e.g. Ctrl+Z)

-### VimIconCheckInterval

-If **VimIconCheckInterval** is set to non-zero, the tray icon is changed when the mode is changed.

-This interval defines the interval to check the mode to update the icon.

-If this value is non-zero, the task tray icon is changed by following the mode.

 ![trayicon](https://raw.githubusercontent.com/rcmdnk/vim_ahk/master/pictures/trayicon.gif "trayicon")

-### VimVerbose

-Set verbose level with **VimVerbose**.

-The level is defined by a number and the allowed numbers are followings:

-* 1: Nothing.
-* 2: Minimum tooltip (Mode name only).
-* 3: Tooltip.
-* 4: Msgbox.

 ## GUI Option Setting Window